syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

    {% endhighlight %}

-## Refer to the following steps to publish as Azure App Linux:
+## Refer to the following steps to publish as Azure App Linux

 1. Right-click the project and select Publish.
 ![Convert HTMLToPDF Azure NetCore Step7](htmlconversion_images/AzureNetCore7.png)